jnguyen1192/SIA/README.md

         Choose between black/white or colors
             first proposal choose black/white
             second proposal choose colors
-        Can it be similar color of the real color ?
+            third proposal choose black/white for a specific task and colors for another specific task Can it be similar color of the real color ?
         Synthesis of choices of the colors of the box Specify if a voice of the thinking will exist